embody-rg/embody-rg.github.io/projects.md

 (People: Joao Lucas Mendes de Lemos Lins, Gui Sanches de Oliveira)

 In this project we are exploring a practical application, in the context of cognitive behavioral therapy, of Sanches de Oliveira, Raja and Chemero's (2021) radical embodied, non-representational account of occurrent thoughts (e.g., counterfactual imagination, remembering past events, and making plans for the future) as _tools_ that we build by resonating to nonlocal information at different timescales.
-Here, a cellphone app is being developed that prompts patients to record their thoughts (specially their self-defeating beliefs, negative attitudes, fears etc.) and, based on these patient reports, the app will provide therapists with ways to identify overarching themes in the patient's thinking in order to support therapy outcomes.
+Here, a cellphone app is being developed that prompts patients to record their thoughts (especially their self-defeating beliefs, negative attitudes, fears etc.) and, based on these patient reports, the app will provide therapists with ways to identify overarching themes in the patient's thinking in order to support therapy outcomes.

 <br>
 <br>